- PHP Basics

 <?php $server = "localhost"; $user = "root"; $pass = ""; $db = "codescracker"; $conn = new mysqli($server, $user, $pass, $db); if($conn -> connect_errno) { echo "Connection to the database failed!<BR>"; echo "Reason: ", $conn -> connect_error; exit(); } $sql = "SELECT * FROM customer"; $result = $conn -> query($sql); if($result) { while($row = $result -> fetch_row()) { echo "Name: ", $row[1]; echo "<BR>"; echo "Age: ", $row[2]; echo "<HR>"; } $result -> free_result(); } else { echo "Something went wrong!<BR>"; echo "Error Description: ", $conn -> error; } $conn -> close(); ?>

-The output produced by above PHP example, on fetching data from database is shown in the snapshot given below:
+The output produced by the above PHP example of fetching data from database is shown in the snapshot given below:

-In above example, since the name field is available at second column, therefore I have used 1 as index to get that column.
-In array, indexing starts with 0, therefore 1 refers to the second column.
+In the above example, since the name field is available in the second column, I have used 1 as the index to get that column.
+In an array, indexing starts with 0, so 1 refers to the second column.

-Note - The exit() is used to terminate the execution of the current PHP script.
+Note: The exit() function is used to terminate the execution of the current PHP script.

-Note - The query() is used to perform query on the MySQL database, in object-oriented style.
+Note: The query() function is used to perform queries on the MySQL database in object-oriented style.

-Note - The free_result() is used to free the stored result, in object-oriented style.
+Note: The free_result() function is used to free the stored result in object-oriented style.

 <?php $conn = new mysqli("localhost", "root", "", "codescracker"); if(!$conn -> connect_errno) { $sql = "SELECT * FROM customer"; if($result = $conn -> query($sql)) { while($row = $result -> fetch_row()) { echo "Name: ", $row[1]; echo "<BR>"; echo "Age: ", $row[2]; echo "<HR>"; } $result -> free_result(); } } $conn -> close(); ?>